 - Enjoy time with family and friends

 I fully believe you are worth the effort it takes to commit to (and stick with) healthy eating.
-YOU are worth it.
-And while there IS effort that goes into it, eventually it gets easier.
+And while there IS effort that goes into it (just as there is effort in learning anything new), eventually it gets easier.

 Remember this: A meal plan should make you feel FREE and confident, not stressed.